alex-piccione/learning.Docker/examples/nginx api devops/api service/README.md

 ## Setup

-_config.js_ read configuration from a secret file stored on local machine.
+_config.js_ read configuration from a secret file stored on the local machine.
 It has the same structure of _config.example.json_.
 Refer to main README to know how to set it up.

 ## API endpoints

-Simple Node app that respond to:
+Simple Node app that responds to:

 - GET /         (HTML)
 - GET /api/info (JSON)